MLecardonnel/PreSnapPrediction/README.md

 There is a strong correlation between catch rate and targeted average ORPSP, with a Pearson coefficient of 0.57.
 This confirms that the lower the receiver's average probability of getting open, the lower their catch rate will be.

 Comparing the two wide receivers, JuJu Smith-Schuster and Amari Cooper, based solely on their catch rate would favor JuJu Smith-Schuster.
 His catch rate is 0.73, significantly higher than Amari Cooper's 0.57.
 However, taking the targeted average ORPSP into account reveals an explanation for this difference.
 Both receivers are performing as expected based on the likelihood of getting open.
 Amari Cooper runs routes that are less likely to allow him to get open, which leads to a lower catch rate.
-He ended up ranked 15th in the PFF 2022 wide receiver regular season rankings, which noted: "Cooper’s performance flew under the radar in 2022."
+He ended up ranked 15th in the PFF 2022 wide receiver regular season rankings, which noted: "Cooper’s performance flew under the radar in 2022".[[2]](#2)

 One player performing above expectations is Austin Ekeler.
 His catch rate is significantly higher than the average receiver with a same targeted average ORPSP.
-He went on to record the most catches by a running back in a single season in Chargers history.
+He went on to record the most catches by a running back in a single season in Chargers history.[[3]](#3)

 It is also possible to contextualize quarterbacks' performances by comparing their completion rate to the average ORPSP of the receivers they target.
 The targeted receiver average ORPSP value indicates whether a quarterback tends to take more or fewer risks.